jonenn/colombian_api/README.md

 The third exercise (2.c) seemed to be a bit of the same as in the second, but that is going to substantially depend on the way the API is structuring data for airports.
 For this one I recycled some code from PresidentsByParty, it had to do with the groupByParty function, at the end it was a mixture from both the first and second components.

+For the final one I need to add the region based on the id (since most are "null") and also the type to the component mentioned in the preceding paragraph.
+So I'm going to duplicate that file and use it as foundation too.

 ### Documentation

 #### Step-by-Step Guide to Deploy and Start